Princeton-CDH/lenape-timetree/content/leaves/ontario-munsee.md

 title: Ontario Munsee
 ---

-Known previously as the Munsee of the Thames.
+Pro-British Munsee bands living in  northwestern Ohio during the American Revolution migrate to Munceytown along Thames River (Ontario).
+Following the American Revolution in the late 1700s, many Lunaapeew are largely conceived as pro-British.
+They were known previously as the Munsee of the Thames.